intel/dffml/docs/plugins/dffml_model.rst

   - Feature to predict

+- class_cost: List of features

+  - default: None
+  - Features with name `Cost_{class}` contaning cost of `class` for each input example, used when `csoaa` is used

+- task: String

+  - default: regression
+  - Task to perform, possible values are `classification`, `regression`

+- use_binary_label: Boolean

+  - default: False
+  - Convert target labels to -1 and 1 for binary classification

+- vwcmd: List of strings

+  - default: ['loss_function', 'logistic', 'link', 'logistic', 'l2', '0.04']
+  - Command Line Arguements as per vowpal wabbit convention

 - namespace: List of strings

   - default: []
-  - Dict containing `namespace` for each feature used in conversion of input data to vowpal wabbit input format
+  - Namespace for input features.
+Should be in format {namespace}_{feature name}

-- importance: String
+- importance: Feature

   - default: None
   - Feature containing `importance` of each example, used in conversion of input data to vowpal wabbit input format

-- base: String
+- base: Feature

   - default: None
   - Feature containing `base` for each example, used for residual regression

-- tag: String
+- tag: Feature

   - default: None
   - Feature to be used as `tag` in conversion of data to vowpal wabbit input format